Repair CostsMay 26, 2026 · 7 min read readBy MyOBDCode Editorial

 OEM vs aftermarket — which should you choose?

 Aftermarket EPA-compliant is the right choice for most people in most states.
 Aftermarket EPA-compliant converters cost $300–$1,400 installed and meet federal emissions standards.
-Major brands like MagnaFlow, Walker, and Davico are reliable.

-What triggers a catalytic converter failure?
+What triggers catalytic converter failure?

-• Engine misfires (P0300–P0304) — Raw unburned fuel enters the converter and burns inside it, melting the substrate.
-This is the most common cause of premature failure.
+• Engine misfires (P0300–P0304) — most common cause of premature failure

 🔧